AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 allows you to find bugs that would not necessarily result in a crash.

 Note that sanitizers have a huge impact on CPU (= less executions per second) and RAM usage.
-Also, you should only run one afl-fuzz instance per sanitizer type.
-This is enough because a use-after-free bug will be picked up, e.g., by ASAN (address sanitizer) anyway when syncing to other fuzzing instances, so not all fuzzing instances need to be instrumented with ASAN.
+Also, you should only run one afl-fuzz target per sanitizer type.
+This is enough because e.g. a use-after-free bug will be picked up by ASAN (address sanitizer) anyway after syncing test cases from other fuzzing instances, so running more than one address sanitized target would be a waste.

 The following sanitizers have built-in support in AFL++:

 * ASAN = Address SANitizer, finds memory corruption vulnerabilities like use-after-free, NULL pointer dereference, buffer overruns, etc. Enabled with `export AFL_USE_ASAN=1` before compiling.
-* MSAN = Memory SANitizer, finds read access to uninitialized memory, e.g., a local variable that is defined and read before it is even set.
+* MSAN = Memory SANitizer, finds read accesses to uninitialized memory, e.g., a local variable that is defined and read before it is even set.
 Enabled with `export AFL_USE_MSAN=1` before compiling.
-* UBSAN = Undefined Behavior SANitizer, finds instances where - by the C and C++ standards - undefined behavior happens, e.g., adding two signed integers together where the result is larger than a signed integer can hold.
+* UBSAN = Undefined Behavior SANitizer, finds instances where - by the C and C++ standards - undefined behavior happens, e.g., adding two signed integers where the result is larger than what a signed integer can hold.
 Enabled with `export AFL_USE_UBSAN=1` before compiling.
 * CFISAN = Control Flow Integrity SANitizer, finds instances where the control flow is found to be illegal.
-Originally this was rather to prevent return oriented programming exploit chains from functioning.
+Originally this was rather to prevent return oriented programming (rop) exploit chains from functioning.
 In fuzzing, this is mostly reduced to detecting type confusion vulnerabilities - which is, however, one of the most important and dangerous C++ memory corruption classes!
 Enabled with `export AFL_USE_CFISAN=1` before compiling.